rgeraldes24/hyperion/docs/contracts/functions.rst

         uint x;
         uint y;
         // This function is called for all messages sent to
-        // this contract, except plain Ether transfers
+        // this contract, except plain ZND transfers
         // (there is no other function except the receive function).
         // Any call with non-empty calldata to this contract will execute
-        // the fallback function (even if Ether is sent along with the call). fallback() external payable { x = 1; y = msg.value; }
+        // the fallback function (even if ZND is sent along with the call). fallback() external payable { x = 1; y = msg.value; }

-        // This function is called for plain Ether transfers, i.e.
+        // This function is called for plain ZND transfers, i.e.
         // for every call with empty calldata. receive() external payable { x = 2; y = msg.value; }
     }